Dr. Richard Kube is the first surgeon in the world to perform a true Minimally Invasive Sacroiliac Joint (SI Joint) Fusion.

 The sacroiliac joint is between the pelvis and the spine, making it the link between the pelvis and the lowest part of the spine above the tailbone.
 This joint transfers weight and forces between your upper body and legs.
 Sacroiliac joint fusion is a surgical procedure in which the joint is fixed to its intended position and weight bearing function.
-This is accomplished by preparing the joint surface for a fusion using a bone graft to accomplish the fusion and stabilizing the joint with two titanium screws while fusion heals.
+This is accomplished by preparing the joint surface for a fusion using a bone graft and stabilizing the joint with two titanium screws while fusion heals.